ngrunwald/gavagai/README.md

  To see a full-fledged exemple of gavagai use to build a wrapper around a very Java-centric API, you can check the code of [clj-rome](https://github.com/ngrunwald/clj-rome).

+## Related Info and Blog Posts

+  - [Introducing Gavagai](http://theblankscreen.net/blog/2013/02/18/introducing-gavagai/) wich reveals some of the motivation behind the project

 ## Performance and Caveats

  The resulting maps are by default fully lazy (as `core/bean`).
 If you need to serialize or pass around the value, you should call translate with the `lazy?` set to false, to get a fully realized structure.
 Be careful about infinite loop in objects graph if you do this.
 You can set `:omit-cyclic-ref?` to `true` or specify a `:max-depth` when calling translate to guard against this.